Public Interest Legal Foundation: Organization

 The organization's current president and general counsel is J. Christian Adams, an American attorney and conservative activist formerly employed by the United States Department of Justice under the George W. Bush administration.
-Adams has described those who say there is no comprehensive proof of systemic voter fraud as "flat-earthers", and opposes automatic voter registration, saying that voter registration should require "forethought and initiative, something lacking in large segments of the Democrat base."
+Adams has described those who say there is no comprehensive proof of systemic voter fraud as "flat-earthers", and opposes automatic voter registration, saying that voter registration should require "forethought and initiative, something lacking in large segments of the Democrat base".
 In 2017 Adams was chosen by President Donald Trump to be a member of his Presidential Advisory Commission on Election Integrity.

 Director Hans von Spakovsky is an American attorney and a former member of the Federal Election Commission (FEC).
-He is the manager of the Heritage Foundation's Election Law Reform Initiative and a senior legal fellow in Heritage's Meese Center for Legal and Judicial Studies.
+He is the manager of The Heritage Foundation's Election Law Reform Initiative and a senior legal fellow in Heritage's Meese Center for Legal and Judicial Studies.
 He is an advocate for more restrictive voting laws.
 He has been described as playing an influential role in making alarmism about voter fraud mainstream in the Republican Party, despite no evidence of widespread voter fraud.
 His work claiming voting fraud is rampant has been discredited.
 In 2017 President Donald J. Trump named him to be a member of the Presidential Advisory Commission on Election Integrity.

 Lawsuits

-In 2018 PILF sued Harris County, Texas, Tax Assessor-Collector and Voter Registrar Ann Bennett alleging violations of the National Voter Registration Act of 1993.
-The complaint claimed Bennett's office refused access to records of registered voters identified as noncitizens and what actions the office had taken in regard to these registrations.
-The lawsuit was settled in March 2020, allowing PILF access to the records.
+In 2018 PILF sued Harris County, Texas, alleging violations of the National Voter Registration Act of 1993.
+The complaint claimed the county Voter Registrar's office refused access to records of registered voters identified as noncitizens and what actions the office had taken in regard to these registrations.
+The lawsuit was settled in March 2020.
+The county agreed to provide records of people taken off the voter roll due to ineligibility and names of those who received notice their eligibility was questioned by election officials (social security numbers and phone numbers excluded).
+It also included copies of voter registration applications with blank or negative responses to questions about citizenship.
+In seven years, the county reported 998 voter registrations challenged or disallowed based on citizenship, and ten percent of the challenged voters successfully countered the challenge.
+Harris County, which includes Houston, has more than 2.5 million registered voters.